Sajidameen2323/mediapp/THEME.md

 ### Blue
 - **Shades:** 50, 100, 200, 300, 400, 500, 600, 700, 800, 900
-- **Typical Usage:** Primary color for call-to-action buttons (often in gradients), links, focus indicators, icons, and informational blocks.
+- **Typical Usage:** Primary color for call-to-action buttons, links, focus indicators, icons, and informational blocks.
 Frequently used for primary UI elements and to convey trust or standard actions.

 ### Cyan
 - **Shades:** 50